 - ½ teaspoon lemon extract

 - 1 cup milk

-Pour milk in a cup add 2 Tbsp of freshly squeezed lemon juice
+- Pour milk in a cup add 2 tablespoon of freshly squeezed lemon juice

 - You can either use fresh blueberries or frozen ones.
 I prefer using washed fresh blueberries because they are not all mushy. if you use frozen blueberries, remember to thaw it a bit before use.